TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 weight: 2
 ---

 Most of you, if not all, would be familiar with creating the graphs in Excel.
 Software such as Excel has a predefined set of menu options for plotting the data that is the focus of the end result: "pretty graph".
-Those types of menues assume data to be in a format ready for plotting, which when you get a raw data is hardly the case.
-You are most likely going to have to organse and wrangle your data to make it ready for effective visualisation.
+Those types of menus assume data to be in a format ready for plotting, which when you get raw data is hardly the case.
+You are probably going to have to organse and wrangle your data to make it ready for effective visualisation.

 ### Grammar of Graphics